danielslaurinavics/delivery/README.md

 Within the framework of the practical assignment, it is planned to develop a food delivery service system.
 It will be possible for users to make food orders.
 The system will allow to select a specific dish from a specific restaurant and receive it from a courier to a specific address given by the user.
 ### Data Registry
-The most significant concepts in this system: user, order, restaurant, courier, receipt.
+The most significant concepts in this system: user, restaurant, dish, order, rating.
 The system consists of orders, whose author is one of the users.
 Each order consists of information about the dish ordered and the restaurant who makes this dish.
 Only one restaurant can prepare that order.
 The order is assigned to one courier, who is an another user.
 The restaurant is assigned to another user, who is its manager.